ruchg1/sitarcoin/README.md

 Blocks
 ======

 There are approx. 16.7 million blocks.
 The blocks are 15 seconds apart, and there are 1.25 coins per block.
 The coins will be mineable for 2 years (I said this was for fun).
+It has a coin production rate similar to Bitcoin, with 21000000 coins, and 50 coins every ten minutes.

 Ports
 =====